Open Data Hub logo

 $ oc apply -f <service_name>-db-tls.yaml -n <project_name>

-3. Create a secret that has your database credentials.
+3. Create a secret (or specify an existing one) that has your database credentials.

 1. Create a YAML file to contain your secret and add the following code: